Acts, Plot Progression, and Signposts

 The time has come to obliterate Aristotle’s stranglehold on narrative fiction.
 With the amount of information and different perspectives available to Audiences today, a simplified beginning-middle-end approach simply doesn’t cut it anymore.

-Perhaps there could be something more there, something more closely related to the thematic material buried deep within the story itself.
+Perhaps there could be something more there, something more closely related to the thematic substance buried deep within the story itself.

 Unlike Hamlet, the answer presents itself clearly.

-The current standard in modern screenwriting paradigm calls for splitting up the Second Act into two halves, labeling them 2A and 2B.
-For all intents and purposes, as long as everyone on the production agrees with this naming convention, there really isn’t anything about this approach that could prevent the successful completion of a film.
-The question becomes whether or not the final product finishes with a glorious and well-celebrated run or peters out over the first weekend, adding weight to the already great discarded landfill of pointless stories.
+The standard in modern screenwriting paradigm calls for splitting up the Second Act into two halves, labeling them 2A and 2B.
+For all intents and purposes, as long as everyone on the production agrees with this naming convention, there isn’t anything about this approach that could prevent the successful conclusion of a film.
+The question becomes if the final product finishes with a glorious and well-celebrated run or peters out over the first weekend, adding weight to the already great discarded landfill of pointless stories.

 How to avoid this unfortunate result?